microsoft/Zen/README.md

 Zen supports the `string` type for reasoning about unbounded strings.
 However, string theories are generally incomplete in SMT solvers so there may be problems that they can not solve.

-For this reason, Zen also includes a library-defined `FiniteString` type for reasoning about strings with bounded size.
-The is done by treating a string as a list of characters `Seq<ushort>`.
+For this reason, Zen also includes a library-defined `FString` type for reasoning about strings with bounded size.
+The is done by treating a string as a list of characters `FSeq<ushort>`.
 You can see the implementation of this class [here](https://github.com/microsoft/Zen/blob/master/ZenLib/DataTypes/FiniteString.cs).

 ### Integer types